mariobox/mariosanchez.org/content/project/covid19.md

 ```

 The `index.html` page is a Jinja template enhanced with Bootstrap styling to make our table look nice.

+To run this code on your computer you need to access the FLASK_APP enviroment variable by typing:

+`export FLASK_APP=application.py`

+from the command line, followed by:

+`flask run`

 We could do other things with our app, like allowing users to sort by different criteria, display only a limited amount of data, or grab more information from other sources.
 For now, though, the app is done and it accomplishes what I set out to do.